 The bi-partisan measure passed by a 267-165 vote and suggests that U.S. lawmakers are interested in carving up broader legislation down the road.

-The amendment to one of the U.S. spending bills that funds the federal government will prevent Washington D.C. and any of its agencies from enforcing or writing new laws surrounding the use, distribution, possession, and cultivation of marijuana.
+The amendment to one of the U.S. spending bills that funds the federal government will prevent Washington D.C. and any of its agencies — most notably the Department of Justice — from enforcing or writing new laws surrounding the use, distribution, possession, and cultivation of marijuana.

 “The historic nature of this vote cannot be overstated.
 For the first time, a chamber of Congress has declared that the federal government should defer to state cannabis laws,” said Neal Levine, CEO of the Cannabis Trade Federation in a statement.